zBritva/PowerBI-visuals-docs/Tutorial/BookmarksSupport.md

-# Power BI report bookmarks (Preview)
+# Power BI report bookmarks

-Power BI report bookmarks allow capturing the currently configured view of a report page, selection state, filtering state of the visual e.t.c.
-But it requires additional action from custom visuals side to support the bookmark and react correctly to changes of report state.
+Power BI report bookmarks allow capturing the currently configured view of a report page, selection state, filtering state of the visual etc. But it requires additional action from custom visuals side to support the bookmark and react correctly to changes of report state.
 Read more about bookmarks in the [documentation](https://docs.microsoft.com/en-us/power-bi/desktop-bookmarks)

-## Bookmarks support in your visuals
+## Report bookmarks support in your visual

-If your visuals interact with other visuals, selects datapoint or filters other visuals, you need to restore state from properties.
+If your visual interact with other visuals, selects data points or filters other visuals, you need to restore state from properties.

-## How to add bookmarks support
+## How to add report bookmarks support

-Install the required utils or update to new one.
-The `powerbi-visuals-utils-interactivityutils`(https://github.com/Microsoft/PowerBI-visuals-utils-interactivityutils/) version 3.0.0 or higher contains additional classes to manipulate with state selection or filter.
-Install or update utils in your project before continue.
+1. Install (or update) the required util: `powerbi-visuals-utils-interactivityutils`(https://github.com/Microsoft/PowerBI-visuals-utils-interactivityutils/) version 3.0.0 or higher.
+It contains additional classes to manipulate with state selection or filter.
+This is required for filter visuals, and any visual using the `InteractivityService`.

-And update visual API to 1.11.0 to use `registerOnSelectCallback` in instance of `SelectionManager`.
+2. Update visual API to 1.11.0 to use `registerOnSelectCallback` in instance of `SelectionManager`.
+This is required for non-filter visuals using the plain `SelectionManager` rather than the `InteractivityService`.

-### How the bookmarks support visuals interact with Power BI
+### How custom visuals interact with Power BI in the report bookmarks scenario

-Let's consider the sample, where a user creates several bookmarks in the report page and use different selections in each bookmark.
+Let's consider the following example: A user creates several bookmarks in the report page, with a different selection state in each bookmark.

-The user selects a datapoint in your visual.
-The visual interacts with Power BI and other visuals by passings selections to the host.
+First, the user selects a data point in your visual.
+The visual interacts with Power BI and other visuals by passing selections to the host.
 Then the user selects "Add" in `Bookmark panel` and Power BI saves the current selections for the new bookmark.

-It happens each time when the user change selection and adds new bookmarks.
+This happens repeatedly as the user changes selection and adds new bookmarks.
 Once created, the user can switch between the bookmarks.

-When the user clicks on a bookmark, PowerBI restores the saved filter and passes them to the visual.
+When the user views a bookmark, PowerBI restores the saved filter or selection state and passes them to the all the visuals.
+Other visuals will be highlighted or filtered according to the state stored in the bookmark, this is handled by Power BI host.
+Your visual is responsible for correctly reflecting the new selection state (e.g. change color of rendered data points).

-The `update` method of the visuals will be called, and inside the update options there will be a special object at `options.dataViews[0].metadata.objects.general.filter`.
-It is expression tree of filter, although it is not recommended to use this object directly.
+The new selection state is communicated to the visual through the `update` method.
+The `options` argument will contain a special property: `options.dataViews[0].metadata.objects.general.filter`.
+This is the raw expression tree of the filter, it is not recommended to use this object directly.

-You can use `FilterManager.restoreSelectionIds` method to convert filter object to an array of `ISelectionId`.
+Instead, use `FilterManager.restoreSelectionIds` method to convert the filter object to an array of `ISelectionId`s.

-Or use the special callback function calls registred `registerOnSelectCallback` method of ISelectionManager, if the visual use selections only.
+Alternatively, use the special callback function call registred `registerOnSelectCallback` method of ISelectionManager, if the visual use selections only.

 ### Visuals with selections